List of ring galaxies

 This is a list of ring galaxies.
-A ring galaxy, as the name suggests, is a disc or spiral galaxy with its galactic disc structured or distorted into a ring or torus-like this appearance.
+A ring galaxy, as the name suggests, is a disc or spiral galaxy with its galactic disc structured or distorted into a ring or torus-like appearance.
 Hoag's Object, discovered by Art Hoag in 1950, is the prototypical example of a ring galaxy.

 Formation theories

-Ring galaxies are theorized to be formed through multiple possible situations:
+Ring galaxies are theorized to be formed in various possible ways: